quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 bit are:
 - the offset up to which the sender commits to sending might be smaller than Final Size,
-- this offset might get reduced,
+- this offset might get reduced by subsequent RESET_STREAM_AT frames,
 - the closure is accompanied by an error code, and
 - the CLOSE_STREAM frame never coveys payload like the STREAM frame with the FIN bit does.